Cyprus immigration requirements in 2024. A complete guide for expatriates.

 How to get permanent residency in Cyprus

-A Cyprus Permanent Residency permit is divided into several main categories.
+A Cyprus Permanent Residency (PR) permit is divided into several different categories.

 There are also the following categories:

 - Other types of permanent residency in Cyprus